 - Samudra Manthan

-- Vanar Sena helping in building the bridge during Lanka Yudh
+- Vanar Sena helped in building the bridge during Lanka Yudh

 - Stories from Bhagavata related to the birth of Krishna, Putana Vadh